Schrank/schrank.github.com/_posts/articles/2012-10-28-Munich-Hackathon.md

 If you have any tipps, share them with us, [make a pull request](https://github.com/magento-hackathon/upgrade-checklist)!

 ### Fabian Blechschmidt
 I had the second talk.
-It was - as many of my talks the last time - about security.
+It was - like many of my talks the last time - about security.
 To be more specific: ["OWASP Top 10 - im Kontext von Magento" (OWASP Top 10 in context with magento)](http://www.ikonoshirt.de/stuff/12-10-27%20OWASP%20und%20Magento.pdf).
 ![Fabian Blechschmidt, talking about security](https://pbs.twimg.com/media/A6SM3dGCYAEL4UD.jpg)

 ## Projects